jwtty/DockerCompose-V2Ray/README.md

 2. If your Nginx server successfully running, you can connect to `https://your-dns-name.japaneast.cloudapp.azure.com` using a browser and see "Congratulation!" which basically is this HTML ([`data/nginx/html/v2ray/index.html`](data/nginx/html/v2ray/index.html))
 3. You can connect to `https://your-dns-name.japaneast.cloudapp.azure.com/v2ray`
    1. If you get a 502 error, that means your V2Ray server is not running correctly.
-   2. If you get the text "bad request", that means it successfully running.
+   2. If you get the text "bad request", that means it is successfully running.
+4. If you changed UUID and failed to connect but every other thing is fine (v2ray log can see traffic income), maybe change UUID back to the default value.